apache/fury/docs/protocols/java_object_graph_spec.md

 ```

 - null flag: 1 when object is null, 0 otherwise.
 If an object is null, other bits won't be set.
-- endian flag: 1 when the system uses little endian, 0 otherwise.
+- endian flag: 1 when data is encoded by little endian, 0 for big endian.
 - xlang flag: 1 when serialization uses xlang format, 0 when serialization uses Fury java format.
 - oob flag: 1 when passed `BufferCallback` is not null, 0 otherwise.